OctopusDeploy/blog/blog/2020-07/aws-fsx-ha/index.md

 ![](aws-fsx-filesystem.png)

-Copy the DNS name of the of the file system share:
+Copy the DNS name of the file system share:

 ![](aws-fsx-dns.png)

 ### Connect to FSx
 Now that we have the DNS name of the FSx file system, we can connect to it using the DNS name.

 RDP to the Octopus Server.
-When you're logged in, open a command prompt and make sure the FSx file system can be reached by pinging the DNS name:
+When you’re logged in, open a command prompt and make sure the FSx file system can be reached by pinging the DNS name:

 ![](aws-ec2-ping.png)